bbauska/JS-Notes4Pros/README.md

 <h2 id="ch5">Chapter 5: Console</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-- page 19 -->
-<p>The information displayed by a <a href="https://developer.mozilla.org/en-US/docs/Tools/Web_Console">
+<p>The information displayed by a <a href="https://developer.mozilla.org/en-US/docs/Tools/Web_Console"
+ target="_blank" rel="noopener noreferrer">
-debugging/web console</a> is made available through the multiple <a href="https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/console">
+debugging/web console</a> is made available through the multiple <a href="https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/console" target="_blank" rel="noopener noreferrer">
 methods of the console Javascript object</a> that can be consulted through property, the methods displayed are generally the following (taken from Chromium&apos;s output):